-- Efficiently diagnose the territorial environmental problem. - · Identify the object of study (natural resource or environ-
+- · Efficiently diagnose the territorial environmental problem. - Identify the object of study (natural resource or component of the environment and the environmental problem). - · Define the specific objective of the experience. - Express possible hypotheses, scientific questions and ideas to defend - Formulate the related tasks to be carried out. - · Select methods, techniques, procedures and instruments. - · Implement the approaches, strategies and fundamentally, the

-- mental component and the environmental problem) in a timely manner. - · Define the specific objective of the experience. - Express possible hypotheses, scientific questions and ideas to be defended. - · Formulate the related tasks to be carried out. - · Select methods, techniques, procedures and instruments. - Implement approaches, strategies and, most importantly, activities and actions to solve the ecological problem. - Determine how the specific and territorial problem will be transformed and solved. - Assess the educational outcome and the contribution to environmental culture. - Determine human participation in the solution of environmental problems. - Design indicators, variables or parameters to effectively determine the solution of the environmental problem and how environmental education was developed. - Conduct quantitative and qualitative evaluation, which allows for process evaluation. - Present, communicate and disseminate the results of the work - Conceive and implement a follow-up so that the problem comes up again. - · Consider feedback from the process, project and experience.
+- activities and actions to solve the ecological problem. - Determine how the specific and territorial problem will be transformed and solved. - To value the educational result and the contribution to the environmental culture. - Determine human participation in the solution of environmental problems. - Design indicators, variables or parameters to effectively determine the solution of the environmental problem and how environmental education was developed. - Carry out quantitative and qualitative evaluation, which allows for the evaluation of the process. - Present, communicate and disseminate the results of the work - Conceive and implement follow-up so that the problem manifests itself again. - Consider feedback on the process, project and experience...